HubBox Software Development Kit (SDK) Integration

 const onCollectPointSelected = (messageAndTopic) => {

-console.log("Point Selected (but not confirmed):", messageAndTopic.message);
+console.log("Point Selected (not yet confirmed):", messageAndTopic.message);

 // Optional: Use for preliminary UI updates before confirmation